 We provide our stockholders with the opportunity to cast an annual advisory vote on our executive compensation program (referred to as a "say-on-pay vote").
-At our annual meeting of stockholders held in June 2015, approximately 97% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
-In the past, we have solicited feedback on our executive compensation program from a substantial majority of our major stockholders.
-In these past discussions, management has reviewed peer group design, the performance-based equity standards, and our practice of taking into account capitalization adjusted peer company data.

-The stockholders have provided consistent feedback supporting our executive pay program and this support was affirmed in 2015 with 97% approval of the management say-on-pay proposal.
-After considering the 2015 say-on-pay vote, the organization and compensation committee reaffirmed the design and elements of our executive compensation program and did not make any significant changes to our executive compensation program in response to the 2015 say-on-pay vote.
-The board of directors and organization and compensation committee will continue to consider the outcome of our say-on-pay proposals and direct stockholder feedback when making future compensation decisions for the NEOs.
+At our annual meeting of stockholders held in June 2018, approximately 91.6% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
+After considering the 2018 say-on-pay vote, the Organization and Compensation Committee reaffirmed the design and elements and did not make any changes to our executive compensation program in response to the 2018 say-on-pay vote.
+The board of directors and Organization and Compensation Committee will continue to consider the outcome of our say-on-pay proposals and direct stockholder feedback when making future compensation decisions for the NEOs.